-- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultations with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the school. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Ensure all staff are supported to make reasonable judgements about when it may be appropriate to use physical contact with a learner or child to guide them with their learning or protect them from injury. - Include safeguarding across the curriculum, including PSHE (KS1 and KS2), PSED (EYFS) opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultations with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the school. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Ensure all staff are supported to make reasonable judgements about when it may be appropriate to use physical contact with a learner or child to guide them with their learning or protect them from injury. - Include safeguarding across the curriculum, including PSHE (KS1, PSED (EYFS) opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
 In particular this will include anti-bullying work, online-safety, accessing emergency services and road safety.
-Also focused work in Year R to ensure they are ready for the transition to KS1 learning and Year 6 to prepare for transition to secondary school and more personal safety/independent travel.
+Also focused work in Year R to ensure they are ready for the transition to KS2 from KS1.
 It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities.